imperva/dsfkit/README.md

 When specifying Sonar and DRA versions, both long and short version formats are supported, for example, 4.12.0.10 or 4.12.
 The short format maps to the latest patch.

-When specifying DAM version, only long format is supported.
+When specifying a DAM version, only long format is supported.

 Make sure that the version you are using is supported by all the modules which are part of your deployment.